FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 In order to create the lambda function, we must upload a .zip file into AWS with the following content: `index.mjs` (which can be found in `/lambda/index.mjs`), `package.json`, `package-lock.json` and `node_modules` installed.
 Finally, set up the environment variables in lambda Configuration > Environment Variables (example environment variables can be found in `.env.example`).

-Lastly, create a type HTTP API Gateway
+Lastly, create a type HTTP API Gateway with a POST endpoint /contact that consumes the email information and passes it onto the Lambda function.
+It is important to take into account that the Lambda service is, by default, asynchronous (i.e., while the message is being sent we can execute other tasks).